Capacitary Muckenhoupt Weights and Weighted Norm Inequalities for Hardy-Littlewood Maximal Operators: Introduction and Main Results

 which may be invalid when $\delta<n$ for an arbitrary sequence $\{G_j\}_{j\in\zz}$.

 As another obstacle for the case $\delta<n$, it is typically invalid that there exists a constant $K$ such that if $Q_1,\ldots,Q_m$ are non-overlapping dyadic cubes and $f\ge 0$, then

-This can be shown by subdividing the interval $[0,1]$ in $2^m$ equal intervals, with $m$ large enough and taking $f\equiv w\equiv1$ (see \cite[p.\,148]{0923-7}).
+This can be shown by subdividing the interval $(0,1]$ in $m$ equal left-open and right-closed intervals, with $m$ large enough and taking $f\equiv w\equiv1$.
 Nevertheless, this inequality, even in the Lebesgue integral setting, is also essential both in establishing the characterization for weighted strong-type and weak-type boundedness.
-To overcome this difficulty, we propose a weighted packing condition (see Lemma \ref{lm-0919-2}) and prove a ``sparse covering lemma" in the context of Hausdorff contents (see Proposition \ref{lem-1101-1}).
-Applying these key techniques, in Proposition \ref{lm-1101-9}, we show that there exists a positive constant $K$ such that
+To overcome this difficulty, we propose a ``weighted packing condition" (see Proposition \ref{lm-1101-9} below) and prove a ``sparse covering property" in the context of Hausdorff contents (see Proposition \ref{lem-1101-1} below).
+Applying these key techniques, in Proposition \ref{lm-1101-9}, we show that when $w\in \ca_{p,\delta}$ there exists a positive constant $K$ such that

-where $\{Q_j\}_{j\in\nn}$ is a family of non-overlapping dyadic cubes of $\rn$ satisfying the \emph{weighted packing condition}: there exists a constant $\beta\in(0,\fz)$ such that, for each dyadic cube $Q$,
+where $\{Q_j\}_{j\in\nn}$ is a family of non-overlapping dyadic cubes of $\rn$ satisfying the \emph{weighted packing condition}: there exists a constant $\beta\in(0,\fz)$ such that, for each dyadic cube $Q\subset \rn$,

+Indeed, the above weighted packing condition is the sufficient and necessary condition for \eqref{04-5} to hold; see Remark \ref{snc} below.
 The inequality \eqref{04-5} plays a central role in partial substituting the linear property on the weighted Choquet integrals and hence we can prove Theorems \ref{them-1013-1} and \ref{them-0919-1}.
-Here, we point out that the ``sparse covering lemma" established in Proposition \ref{lem-1101-1} seems to be new even when reduced to the classical setting, i.e., $\delta=n$, with independent significance and potential applicability to other contexts.
+Here, we point out that the ``sparse covering property" established in Proposition \ref{lem-1101-1} seems to be new even when reduced to the classical setting, i.e., $\delta=n$, with independent significance and potential applicability to other contexts.

 As an application, we obtain the following weighted norm inequalities for classical Hardy-Littlewood maximal operators $\mathcal M$ on Choquet integrals by an interpolation argument.